Tono-vacn/Duke-Person/README.md

 This is a simple app to display personal information of People at Duke, fetched from given API.

-This app includes one main page to display the list of people and a detail page to display the detailed information of a person.
+This app includes one main page to display the list of people and a detail page to display the detailed information of a person, and also the team view to show the class groups.

+- SwiftUI for UI Development
+- SwiftData for DataManagement
+- Delegation for web communication
+- Global DataManager for Data Storage/Management

 ## Installation